kevinolega/minimalchanges/_posts/2016-12-29-christmas-reflection-2016.md

 2. **Stop eating out after the CrossFit workout**.
 Drink more water and nap instead.
 This was difficult for me but I managed to pull it off.
 My body can mistake the thirst for hunger.
 3. **Practice compassion at home**.
 It’s easy to freak out when people use words that I find offensive.
 When I was working in customer service I understood the situation and replaced the words to the necessary, objective and actionable alternative.
 I forget this a lot especially at home.
 4. **Treat your big ticket items like a business**.
 Two of the biggest items I spent on are my bikes and my computers.
 My bike helps me save money and my computer helps me make money.
 Buying a new one is inevitable and will cost me a significant amount of money however, after doing the math, I can instead throw in a small amount of money every time I use each of these items and  as a result, when the time comes when I would need to replace or repair these items, I already have the money or a portion of the money to contribute to buying the next one.
 5. **Use up my pens**.
 In the past year I spent close to Php 6,000 on pens.
 That’s approximately $150.
 This was when I was learning to draw.
 These are really nice pens.
-Half my drawers are filled with
+Half my drawers are filled with pens.
+I promise myself to start using them instead of collecting them.
 6. **Keep my bed and my workspace neat**.
+How successful my day is depends on how neat my surroundings are.
+How my room and workspace looks reflects how my day will look.

 ### Blessings I received: